brandur/sorg/content/drafts/postgres-atomicity.md

 Further exploring the implementation of `TransactionLogFetch` will reveal that it works as advertised.
-It calculates a location in the WAL from the given transaction ID and reaches into the WAL to get that transaction's commit status.
+It calculates a location in the commit log from the given transaction ID and reaches into it to get that transaction's commit status.
 Whether or not the transaction committed is used to help determine the tuple's visibility.

-The key here is that for purposes of consistency, the WAL is considered the canonical source for commit status (and by extension, visibility) [3].
+The key here is that for purposes of consistency, the commit log is considered the canonical source for commit status (and by extension, visibility) [3].
 The same information will be returned regardless of whether Postgres successfully committed a transaction hours ago, or seconds before a crash that the server is just now recovering from.

 ### Hint bits (#hint-bits)